 - Large or small pieces of wood being aspirated (inhaled) into the trachea, leading to possible obstruction, irritation, and/or infection of the respiratory tract.
 Such wood fragments can also lead to puncture of the trachea or lung tissue, resulting in a chest infection or even damage to the heart, nerves, and/or blood vessels.

-Common “points of entry” and some of their associated deeper injuries are:
+Common points of entry and their associated injuries

 - Eye: Resulting in direct damage to their eye, including the blood vessels and nerves associated with the eye.
 If the force of the penetration is great enough, the stick can result in damage to your dog’s brain, too.